 I’ve shared a lot about my mental health challenges which do stem from my childhood and how my mother raised and treated me.
 I’ve written about my absent biological father which also lends to my mental health challenges.
-And while mental health is a journey of its own, I haven’t written about the journey a daughter herself takes through life.
+And while mental health is a journey of its own, I want to address the journey a daughter herself takes through life.
 This journey begins at birth.
 For our LGBTQ+ brothers and sisters, some become daughters later in life.
 However and whenever you “become” a daughter, you enter into a complex journey of your own, mixed with so many emotions I won’t even bother trying to name them all right now.
 You know the emotions you have felt as a daughter and those emotions change sometimes by the second, at least for me they have and certainly still do.
 But how does this relate to being a daughter?
 Don’t we all experience changing emotions?

 Yes, my journey is my own.
 My journey looks differently than your your journey.
 However, daughters with emotionally absent mothers have soooooo much in common with one another.
 When I talk to other daughters with emotionally absent mothers, our journeys seem to parallel one another’s.
 It’s both sad and refreshing, but oh my how it is validating!
 Every encounter on our journey and how we feel and interact with that encounter has too often been prescribed to us daughters by our emotionally absent mothers.
 Fuck the “journey”, emotionally absent mothers prescribe everything about their daughters’ lives.
-I’m here to share my story and I hope you come along with me on my own journey.
+I’m here to share my story and I hope you come along with me on my journey.

 With joy,